 People who take sulfasalazine require regular tests to monitor the liver, kidneys, and blood for signs that the drug is negatively affecting them.
 Anyone with signs of serious adverse effects, such as skin blistering, should speak with a doctor immediately.

-Sulfasalazine and methotrexate are both DMARDs that can reduce inflammation and slow the progression of some types of arthritis.
+Sulfasalazine and methotrexate are both disease-modifying antirheumatic drugs (DMARDs) that can reduce inflammation and slow the progression of some types of arthritis.
 Methotrexate is more effective than sulfasalazine for treating inflammation.
 However, the biologics, which include TNF inhibitors, are more effective for treating PsA.

 A 2020 study compared treatment with mainly sulfasalazine and methotrexate in 187 people with PsA.
 The researchers found that methotrexate performed better than sulfasalazine as a first-line treatment but that it caused more side effects.